trsoluti/space_shooter/README.md

 The assets are supplied from by Kenney Vleugels (www.kenney.nl) under [Creative Commons Licence CC0](http://creativecommons.org/publicdomain/zero/1.0/).

+Code is supplied under Apache License 2.0 and the MIT License.
+See the appropriate license files for more information.

 All other text and documentation is supplied under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).